bparanj/crystal/programming/iac/docs/basics/examples.md

 Including well-documented, diverse, and practical examples can significantly enhance user experience, foster a quicker understanding of the software, and encourage wider adoption and contribution to the project.

-The `examples` folder in an open source project is typically used to provide sample code, usage examples, or demonstrations of how to use the project's features or API.
+The `examples` folder in an open source project is  used to provide sample code, usage examples, or demonstrations of how to use the project's features or API.
 The purpose of the examples is to help users understand and get started with the project quickly.

 When deciding what to include in the `examples` folder, consider the following: